You are a Bot! -- Studying the Development of Bot Accusations on Twitter: Introduction

 \section{Introduction}

-Automated accounts on social media platforms (bots) have gained a lot of attention from a broader public in recent times, as tech entrepreneur Elon Musk, in a turbulent year for the social media platform Twitter, started bringing up his quest to combat bots among the main motivations to acquire the platform in spring 2022.
+Automated accounts on social media platforms (bots) have gained a lot of attention from a broader public in recent times, as tech entrepreneur Elon Musk, in a turbulent year for the social media platform Twitter ($\mathbb{X}$)\footnote{In this work we will refer to the platform as Twitter, which was its name at the time our data was collected.}, started bringing up his quest to combat bots among the main motivations to acquire the platform in spring 2022.
 He then did not agree with Twitter's estimates of the prevalence of bots on the platform and tried to use this disagreement as justification for terminating the agreed-upon deal.
 After ending up acquiring the platform anyway, Musk made \textit{fighting the bots} a top priority for the platform's remaining resources.
 While the academic discourse on bots usually receives a lot less attention than during the months of the Twitter takeover, the questions of \textit{whether}, \textit{how many}, and \textit{what types of bots} act on online discussion platforms have a tradition of being heavily discussed.
 The issues of who is considered a bot and what their prevalence and influence really is did not just arise in 2022, but researchers have been investigating the phenomenon of social bots for years.
 Bots have been found (partly) responsible for many electoral surprises, like the outcome of the Brexit referendum \cite{howard_bots_2016} and the election of Donald Trump as U.S. president in 2016 \cite{bessi2016social}, or large-scale disinformation campaigns, for instance around many aspects of COVID-19 \cite{himelein-wachowiak_bots_2021,ferrara_what_2020}.
 These studies focus on identifying and measuring the influence that bots, through the propagation of certain opinions and sentiments in online networks, have on human users, allegedly allowing the bot operators to not only steer the online discourse but also impact important offline events.